Kjækan: History

 Copper ore was discovered above Kjækan in the 19th century by agents for the Alta-based Alten Copper Works, a firm owned by the British merchant John Rice Crowe (1795–1877).
 Copper ore was mined at the site from 1840 to 1878.
-However, the effort of transporting the ore down to the bay for transport to Kåfjord for smelting made it difficult to exploit the deposit.
+However, the effort of transporting the ore down to the bay for transport to the nearby village of Kåfjord for smelting made it difficult to exploit the deposit.
 The mining activity corresponded to a population surge: in 1835 there were only 100 people in the village, but by 1865 the population had grown to 546.
 The population declined to 357 in 1875, as the mine was shutting down, and by 1900 there were only 201 people living in Kjækan.